 - Applied Immersion Scholarships

-- Balance of stipends and any travel costs should be provided by the PhD supervisor and host advisor.
+- Balance of support should be provided by the PhD supervisor and host advisor.

 Applications are submitted by the student’s supervisor.
 Application include: